 IVF (In Vitro Fertilisation) is often the first thing people think of if pregnancy isn’t happening easily.
-The good news is there are often simpler solutions – or things that should be addressed first to give your IVF treatment the best chance of success.
+The good news is there are often simpler solutions – or things that should be addressed first to give your IVF treatment (if it’s needed) the best chance of success.

-At Life Fertility we do comprehensive tests and diagnoses of you and your partner before we put you through an IVF cycle.
+At Life Fertility we do comprehensive tests and diagnoses of you and your partner before we recommend IVF treatment.
 This isn’t the practice everywhere and can lead to unnecessary and unproductive cycles, which are not only costly but take an emotional toll.

 We’ll give you honest advice on whether you need IVF and make sure that, if you go ahead with it, your chances of success are the best they can be.
 We’ll also let you know the costs of IVF and other simpler options like artificial insemination(IUI).

-Before you undergo IVF we will offer the following tests
+Before you undergo IVF we will consider the following tests

 It’s surprising how often this simple investigation reveals the real reason for difficulties and either allows a natural pregnancy to occur or ensures that an IVF pregnancy has the best chance of becoming established.
 Typical problems identified are endometriosis or cysts and these may be treated with medication or surgery, depending on the individual situation.
 We quite often meet new patients who have undergone failed IVF treatment but have not had this investigation first.

 Semen analysis informs us about a variety of features of the semen including: the number of sperm present (count), the proportion that are swimming (motility), how well they’re swimming (progression) and what they look like (morphology).
 This provides vital data to help decide whether you want to continue trying to conceive naturally or will choose IVF.
 You can read more in our fact sheet.